 Fortunately, he was then ransomed, and returned to Spain.
 He then launched his literary career, while supporting himself by working as a royal tax collector and a purchasing agent for the Spanish Armada — which led to him spending a short stint in prison on suspicion of involvement in some kind of fraud.

-Cervantes is considered hugely important in the history of Spanish literature, alongside his contemporary and Sitcom Arch-Nemesis, Lope de Vega.
-Hence, he tends to show up in a lot of Historical, Alternate History, and Time Travel stories, from Man of La Mancha to The Ministry of Time.
+Cervantes is considered hugely important in the history of Spanish literature, and one of the best authors, if not THE best author the language has to offer.
+Hence, he tends to show up in a lot of historical, Alternate History, and Time Travel stories, from Man of La Mancha to The Ministry of Time.